Supernova production of axion-like particles coupling to electrons, reloaded: Results

 \section{Results}

 While we have derived approximate analytical expressions for the ALP emissivity in various regimes and for all relevant processes, these approximations are generally valid only over limited energy ranges and typically for massless ALPs.
 A complete numerical determination of the emissivity is therefore necessary.
 To this end, we have performed a comprehensive scan of the relevant conditions in dense and hot environments, such as those found in supernovae SNe and NSMs.
 The resulting production rates are crucial for a consistent determination of the ALP flux from these extreme environments.
-To facilitate further studies, we have compiled these emissivities in tabular form and made them publicly available in a \href{https://github.com/TaniaP23/AXION-PRODUCTION-IN-RELATIVISTIC-PLASMA/tree/main}{GitHub} repository.
+To facilitate further studies, we have compiled these emissivities in tabular form and made them publicly available in a GitHub repository~\cite{AxionRepo}.
 In this section, we present the production rates for typical conditions.

 Fig.~\ref{Fig: All_emissivities_ma=100KeV} shows the volumetric ALP production rate for a typical temperature $T=30\,{\rm MeV}$ and chemical potential $\mu_e=150\,{\rm MeV}$, similar to the hottest regions of a SN at about $1$~s post-bounce (see Fig.~1 of Ref.~\cite{Caputo:2021rux}, and our later discussion).
 We compare our numerical results for $m_a=100$~keV, much smaller than any other scale within the SN environment, with the massless approximations we derived in Sec.~\ref{sec:emission}.
 We find excellent agreement with all analytical approximations within their respective regimes of validity, which serves as a validation test for the convergence of the multi-dimensional numerical integration.
-The four components are shown together in Fig.~\ref{Fig:All_emissivities_together}, illustrating that the semi-Compton process—previously neglected—is the dominant contribution to the emissivity, exceeding the others by more than a factor of two.
+The four components are shown together in Fig.~\ref{Fig:All_emissivities_together}, illustrating that the semi-Compton process---previously neglected---is comparable to bremsstrahlung and, in fact, dominates at the highest energies, comparable with the electron chemical potential.

 We examine the dependence of the emissivity on the ALP mass in Fig.~\ref{Fig:All_emissivities_different_masses}.
 In the case of semi-Compton scattering, increasing the ALP mass primarily results in a kinematic cutoff at $E_a < m_a$.
 For pair annihilation, and especially for pair coalescence, in addition to this cutoff, there is a net increase in the overall ALP emissivity, driven by the enhanced matrix element for larger ALP masses.
 For bremsstrahlung, besides the cutoff at $E_a < m_a$, increasing the ALP mass leads to a reduction in the overall emissivity normalization.
 This occurs because the typical electron deflection angle during ALP emission is no longer set by $m_{\rm th}/\mu_e$ (for electrons with typical energies $\mu_e$) or $k_D/\mu_e$ in the strong screening regime, but rather by $m_a/T$ (since ALPs have typical energies of order $T$).
 Therefore, for $m_a\gtrsim k_D T/\mu_e$, the minimum allowed angle for bremsstrahlung increases, leading to a suppression of the emissivity, which scales as $\propto m_a^{-2}$.